Topics Map > Service Catalog > Accounts, passwords and security services > System Security

 Resetting Internet Browsers and removing Add-ons, Extensions and Plugins

 Plugins: A plugin is a piece of software that manages internet content that the internet browser is not designed to process.
 These usually include patented formats for video, audio, online games, presentations, and more.
 Plugins are created and distributed by other companies.
 Make sure any you install onto your internet browser are from a trusted source.

-Add-ons: Add-ons are like apps that you install to add bells & whistles to Firefox.
-You can get add-ons that compare prices, check the weather, change the look of Firefox, listen to music, or even update your Facebook profile.
+Add-ons: Add-ons are like apps that you install to add extra functions to your browser.
+You can get add-ons that do things such as: compare prices, check the weather, change the look of Firefox, listen to music, or even update your Facebook profile.

 Managing Internet Explorer Browser

-View Add-ons on your internet explorer and Disable or Enable add-ons
+View Add-ons on your Internet Explorer Browser and disable or enable Add-ons

 - Open the desktop, and then tap or click the Internet Explorer icon on the taskbar at the bottom of the screen

 - Tap or click the Tools (gear) menu, and then tap or click Manage add-ons

 - Under the "Show:" drop-down, tap or click All add-ons